B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 ## 2. Pick-Pack Complexity: Speed vs Specification

-The ideal DTC workflow is fast, repeatable, barcode-driven, and easy to scale across many small orders.
-The focus is on minimizing touches while preserving accuracy.
+DTC operations usually win by reducing friction.
+The ideal DTC workflow is fast, repeatable, barcode-driven, and easy to scale across many small orders, and the focus stays on minimizing touches while preserving accuracy.

 B2B operations usually win by following instructions exactly.
+That means the warehouse may need to manage:

 - retailer-specific labeling,